 That moment you fall in love with furniture and buy it, but you haven’t totally figured out how you’ll live with it.

-Yeah, I did that with the lower deck.
+Yeah, I did that with the lower deck at my former home.

 So you have to consider how you actually live before planning and spending money on a backyard living space.